2024–25 Thai League 2

 The 2024–25 Thai League 2 is the 27th season of the Thai League 2, the second-tier professional league for Thailand's association football clubs, since its establishment in 1997. also known as Muang Thai League due to the sponsorship deal with Muang Thai Life Assurance and Muang Thai Insurance.
 A total of 18 teams will compete in the league.
 The season began on 9 August 2024 and is scheduled to conclude on 24 May 2025.

-For this season two teams in the final table (champion and runner up) directly promoted to Thai League 1 next season while teams ranked 3rd – 6th qualified in play off for last spot in top tier next season.
+For this season, two teams in the final table (champion and runner up) are directly promoted to Thai League 1 next season, while teams ranked 3rd – 6th qualified for a play off for the last spot.

-The 1st transfer window is from 7 June to 15 August 2023 while the 2nd transfer window is from 9 December 2024 to 17 January 2025.
+The first transfer window is from 7 June to 15 August 2023, while the second transfer window is from 9 December 2024 to 17 January 2025.

 Team changes

 The following teams have changed division since the 2023–24 season.